oxydemeton/arg_parse/README.md

 # arg_parse for rust
 ### Description
-arg_pare is a tool to simplify the processing of command line arguments.
+arg_parse is a tool to simplify the processing of command line arguments.
 It doesn't have any dependencies and the initialization is done at compile time.

 ## Features
 - [x] Parsing of `flags` (Values set with `--` which default is false and set to true by being used.)